shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/modulation.md

   autd3::modulation::Square m(f, low, high);
 ```

-The first argument is the frequency $f$, the second is low value (0 by default), and the third is high value (1 by default), so that the sound pressure waveform repeats low and high with frequency $f$.
+The first argument is the frequency $f$, the second is the low value (0 by default), and the third is the high value (1 by default), so that the sound pressure waveform repeats low and high with frequency $f$.

 You can specify the duty ratio as the fourth argument.
 The duty ratio is defined as $t_\text{high}/T = t_\text{high}f$, where $t_\text{high}$ is the time to output high in one cycle $T=1/f$.